 A Sermon on Hebrews 2:1-4Read more

-What does it mean to look forward to the heavenly Kingdom of God?
-The Bible tells us that all believers are pilgrims and sojourners waiting for the day that Christ will return and make all things new.
+What does it mean to look forward to the heavenly kingdom of God?
+The Bible tells that all believers are pilgrims and sojourners waiting for the day that Christ will return and make all things new.
 Christ will complete the salvation that He has begun and all who believe will be finally and fully freed from sin and death.
-Do you know this truth?
-Are you a child of God?
-This is the most important truth any one of us can ask because we are all in sin and depravity.
-But God comes to us in grace and gives us freedom and adoption in Him.
-In this sermon on Hebrew 2:1-4, Dr. Martyn Lloyd-Jones tells us that we are all in need of Christ.
+This is the most important truth for anyone because all are in sin and depravity.
+But God comes to sinners in grace and gives them freedom and adoption in Him.
+In this sermon on Hebrews 2:1–4 titled “How Shall We Escape?”
+Dr. Martyn Lloyd-Jones preaches that all are in need of Christ.
 Human wealth and wisdom cannot compare with what God has given all His children, to the grace that has been freely bestowed up all who trust in His Son.
-The sermon calls us to lay aside our pride and self-reliance, and trust wholly on God.
+The sermon calls the listener to lay aside pride and self-reliance, and trust wholly on God.
 It offers great encouragement to those who believe.
 To those who do not believe, it calls them to flee from sin and trust in God alone.

 Additional Scripture Translations